Save5Bucks/rust-hide-screen-on-death/README.md

 - Check your OBS websocket connection is stable
 - Reduce the number of sources in your scenes
 - The switch happens within 1-2 seconds of detection (normal latency)
+- Note: The Respawn Delay (200ms default) adds a buffer before returning to Live - this is intentional!

 ### General Questions